4. The Black Legend Returns

 In fact, both the British and the Spanish explorers did a lot of terrible things in the New World.
 The Black Legend easily could have been applied to all of them.
 But they also did a lot of wonderful things.

-Yet because history is written by the winners — and because it is the British and their American descendents who ultimately took over this country — it was mostly the Spanish and their Latino descendents who got the blame for atrocities, while the Anglo-Americans got all the credit for building a new nation.
+Yet because history is written by the winners — and because it is the British and their American descendents who ultimately took over this country — it was mostly the Spanish and their Hispanic descendents who got the blame for atrocities, while the Anglo-Americans got all the credit for building a new nation.

 It is that distortion of history that prevents many Americans from seeing that Latinos have very deep roots in the United States; that they have made many positive contributions to our society; that they, too, fought and died to build this nation; and that they should not be treated like foreigners, especially because many can trace their ancestries to a time before the British arrived and English was spoken here.

-As part of an occasional series on Latino contributions to American society, this column recently examined how distorted history has many Americans believing that (British) Jamestown, Va., established in 1607, is "America's Birthplace," when in fact, (Spanish) St. Augustine, Fla., was born in 1565, 42 years earlier.
+As part of an occasional series on Hispanic contributions to American society, this column recently examined how distorted history has many Americans believing that (British) Jamestown, Va., established in 1607, is "America's Birthplace," when in fact, (Spanish) St. Augustine, Fla., was born in 1565, 42 years earlier.

 The column ignited feedback from some readers who either refused to accept historical facts or suggested that if the Spanish and Latinos didn't get credit, it must be for some good reason.